erritis/chatgpt-ui-kube-config/README.md

 > **Warning**
 >
-> This is not required for minicube and kubernetes with default storage providers configured.
+> This is not required for minikube and kubernetes with default storage providers configured.
 Skip this step if this is your case.

-If you do not have configured storage providers, then in the files [local-storage.yaml](local-storage.yaml) and [chatgptdb-pv-0.yaml](chatgptdb-pv-0.yaml) you will find ready-made configs for the local storage in the cluster, to deploy them, run the command:

-> just werf-up-storage

 Then you need to create a folder on the server:

 > sudo mkdir /mnt/chatgptdb

-For complete removal:

-> just werf-down-storage

 The default folder will not be cleared.
 To remove it, go to the server and run:

 > sudo rm -Rf /mnt/chatgptdb

-Also in the file [chatgptdb-pv-0.yaml](chatgptdb-pv-0.yaml) you can change the behavior so that when you delete **PersistentVolume**, the contents of the folder on the server are also deleted:

-> persistentVolumeReclaimPolicy: Delete

 ---